jason-weirather/repo-riposte/README.md

 # repo-riposte
-Provide a text version of a github repository suitable for consumption by LLMs as a single Markdown file.
+Provide a text version of a Git repository suitable for consumption by LLMs as a single Markdown file.